For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 Unfortunately, undocumented immigrants and their relatives may be fearful of the police.
 They may hesitate to call emergency services or answer a police officer’s questions, even about unrelated matters.

-These cities offer people peace of mind that interactions with the police won’t result in detention.
-This status builds trust between immigrant communities and law enforcement agencies so officers can better serve their cities.
+Due to policies enacted by their local governments, sanctuary jurisdictions offer people peace of mind that interactions with the police won’t result in detention.
+Sanctuary policies build trust between immigrant communities and law enforcement agencies so officers can better serve their cities.
+As a result, it’s not uncommon for local law enforcement to support sanctuary policies.

 What protections are afforded to people in sanctuary cities?

-The specific protections afforded to people living in these types of cities in the U.S. varies.
+The specific protections afforded to people living in these types of cities in the U.S. vary.
 Each city has its own laws and regulations.
-Below are some of the potential protections afforded to people in these cities.
+Read on to explore some elements that state and local authorities might include in their sanctuary policies and how sanctuary jurisdictions differ from other places.

 Protection from extended detention